Kilter Hypnotherapy

 Once we know what your goals are, I will suggest a package that best suits these.
 These are usually six to eight sessions, but this is flexible and depends on the goals.
 We can also time the sessions around coaching or events, including performances or competitions.

 Towards the end of our time together, we will start to space the sessions out a little.
 This gives you time to implement changes and really find out what’s working.
-Our last sessions will focus on transferring skills learned to other areas of your life and planning for what to do in challenging circumstances where pain or any other issue is likely to recur.
+Our last sessions will focus on transferring skills learned to other areas of your life and creating a plan to integrate everything you have learned into your life consistently - even when things get challenging.

 Hypnosis is a state of heightened suggestibility.
 We respond to suggestions all the time, often without thinking about it.
 Hypnotherapy is about choosing to enter a state of heightened suggestibility to respond to positive suggestions we choose.